Who We Are

 We lost all our think-tanks, updated software and our Internet.
 We had recently upgraded from steel think-tanks to modern fiberglass tanks.
 Because of their light weight and portability, each researcher had their own individual tank, which was far more conducive to thinking than the old massive steel tanks.

-However homeless locals seized all the abandoned tanks for shelter as they waited for Federal Aid and we were not able to recover them.
+However, homeless locals seized all the abandoned tanks for shelter as they waited for Federal Aid.
 It would not have mattered anyway as our headquarters building was destroyed in the flood.

 Our extensive Internet was also devastated, getting entangled in multiple objects and finally being seized by some fisherman who used it to fish at Lake Pontchartrain.
-We did not have the heart to ask them to return it as they seemed so hungry, what with the Federal Aid being held up.
-Our software was also devastated.
-Keep an eye on the website though as we are working with a major vendor to get new software for all our researchers and have a press release in the works on this.
+We did not have the heart to ask them to return it, as they seemed so hungry, what with the Federal Aid being held up.
+Our software was also completely soaked and never dried out properly.

 Finally we would like to reiterate that we are the ACPA.
 Please do not confuse us with the ACPA.